Amsterdam is the capital city of Netherlands and one of the most popular tourist destinations in Europe.

 Where to sleep

-We set our camp at Crown Plaza, a very beautiful hotel located outside the city center but very close to a metro station.
+We set our camp at Crown Plaza, a beautiful hotel located outside the city center but close to a metro station.

-The rooms were clean and the services were great, and from there we explore Amsterdam and its surroundings!
+The rooms were clean, and the services were great, and from there, we explored the city and its surroundings!

-We recommend you to do so for your stays in Amsterdam as the hotel has one of the best price-quality ratios in the city!
+We recommend you do so for your stay in Amsterdam as the hotel has one of the best price-quality ratios in the city!

 This is all you need to know about where is Amsterdam in Europe located and which are the most important places to see during your trip to the Netherlands.